PAMGuard/PAMGuard/src/clickTrainDetector/click_train_help.md

 ## Parametrising the classifier

 Each classifier has a set of metadata that are added to click trains.
 This can be accessed through the tooltip or right click menus in various displays.
 For example, in the Time Base Display FX hover the mouse over a click train or bring the pop menu with a right click.
-Paramters such as the spectral correaltion value, IDI and bearing information etc are displayed which allows users to get an idea of which values to set for the classifier.
+Parameters such as the spectral correlation value, IDI and bearing information etc are displayed which allows users to get an idea of which values to set for the classifier.
 Currently this requires (like most PAMGuard classifiers) a trial and error approach.
 It is hoped that future update will allow manually validated data to be used to parametrise both the detection and classification stage of the click train detector.

 <p align="center">
   <img width="700" height="500" src = "resources/rightclickmenu.png">
 </p>

-_The metadata associated with each classifier is stored with every click train and be accessed through right clicking on or hovering the mouse over a click train detection. ._
+_The metadata associated with each classifier is stored with every click train and be accessed through right clicking on or hovering the mouse over a click train detection._

 ## Localisation
 The click train detector can be used to localise the position of animals detected by the click train detector using target motion analysis.
 This generally means that the localisation capabilities are generally restricted to data which has been collected using towed hydrophone arrays.